barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 image: assets/images/angel-part2/leanna-cox-ukhn2gy9_CU-unsplash.jpg
 ---

-In the third instalment on angel investing, I am discussing the business' defensible moat and its delivery mechanisms.
+In the third instalment on angel investing, I am discussing the business' defensible moat and its distribution mechanisms.

 You can find part 1 [here][1] and part 2 [here][2].